 Prime Mover: Toyota Maxes Out Tech and Style in the World’s Best-Selling Hybrid to Create the 2017 Prius Prime

-All 2017 Prius hybrid models come standard with eight supplemental restraint system airbags, including multi-stage driver and front passenger front airbags; driver and front passenger side airbags; full-length curtain airbags; a driver knee airbag, and a front passenger seat cushion airbag.
+All 2017 Prius Prime models come equipped with eight supplemental restraint system airbags, including driver and front passenger Advanced Airbag System; driver and front- passenger seat mounted side airbags; front and rear side curtain airbags; a driver knee airbag, and a front passenger seat cushion airbag.

 If the 2017 Prius Prime looks like the future, it was purely intentional on the designers’ part.
-The new-generation Prius Prime is 2.4 inches longer, 0.6 inches wider and about an inch lower than its predecessor.
-The growth boosts cargo room over its predecessor and gives the Prius Prime a road-hugging stance.
+The Prius Prime measures 6.5 inches longer, 0.6 inches wider and 0.8 inches lower than the model it replaced.
+The gasoline engine, electric motor and seating positions were lowered to increase front and rear head room while at the same time achieving a low, aerodynamic stance.

-The wind-cheating body and its high-strength/low weight structure are critical factors in the Prius Prime’s astoundingly low energy consumption.
-Its coefficient of drag is expected to be among the lowest for production sedans.
+The wind-cheating body and its high-strength/low weight structure are critical factors in the Prius Prime’s remarkably low energy consumption.
+Its 0.25 coefficient of drag is among the lowest for current production sedans.
 Automatic grille shutters help reduce drag by closing when airflow to the radiator is not needed.
+Another unique detail, the 15-inch aluminum alloy wheels feature aerodynamic covers painted in a two-tone scheme.

 EV or Hybrid?
 Both.

-The Prius Prime will please anyone who wants to reduce trips to the gas pump, and it would make a great road trip car, too.
-The Prius Prime will allow drivers to stay in EV mode in more situations, helping to enhance vehicle range on one tank of fuel.
-You can plug it in, gas it up, or both.
-On one 11.3-gallon tank of regular-grade gasoline and a full electric charge, the 2017 Prius Prime anticipates a class-leading estimated total driving range of over 600 miles (Toyota recommends making occasional stops to refuel and recharge yourself and passengers).
+The Prius Prime will please anyone who wants to reduce trips to the gas pump, and it makes a great road trip car, too.
+The Prius Prime is designed to drive in EV mode in more situations, helping to enhance total vehicle driving range.

 Both the standard Prius hybrid and the Prius Prime are powered by Toyota’s Hybrid Synergy Drive powertrain, which seamlessly combines the output of the gasoline engine and electric motor through a planetary-type continuously variable transmission.
-The biggest difference is that the Prius Prime can be plugged in at home to recharge its larger 8.8kWh battery pack.
+The biggest difference is that the Prius Prime can be plugged in to recharge its larger 8.8kWh lithium-ion battery pack – more than double that of the Prius Plug-in Hybrid it replaces.

 Looks Marvelous, Feels Marvelous